Paddlefruit/ProjectZomboid_CommunityRig/README.md

 ## Things to note

-### Translation Data
-The 'Translation Data' object responsible for actually moving the character's position in-game is parented to the 'CTRL_Root' bone.
-Moving this bone will move the entire character, both in Blender and in-game.

 ### Dress Bones
 The bones that control how dresses move on the player should automatically adjust themselves based on the legs' locations, So you shouldn't need to worry about them.

 ### Asset Library
-The 'Bip01' armature is marked as an asset for you to use in asset libraries.
+The 'Dummy01' object containing the armature and Translation Data is marked as an asset for you to use in asset libraries.